 Low-Code Software: The Secret to Creating Business Value—Fast

 With old-school custom coding, speed to business value was limited.
-Not so much, with modern low-code development.
+Not so much, with modern low-code development tools.

-Low code gives us the capability to turn great ideas into business apps up to 20x faster than banging out code.
-Which enables you to do everything from:
+Low code gives us the capability to turn great ideas into business apps up to 20x faster than banging out code, enabling enables you to do everything from:

 - On-boarding customers faster and speeding time to revenue, to